FirstPersonNetwork/ostc-fpp-rs/README.md

 It displays the tool version, along with the DIDs configured, and whether your Community DID is resolvable.

-## Feature Flags

-LKMV currently support two feature flags:

-- **default:** Currently set to `openpgp-card`.
-To disable default features, use `--no-default-features` flag on the setup command.

-- **openpgp-card:** Enables support for openpgp-card compatible devices.
-Set as the default feature.

 ## LKMV Commands

 To run commands from an installed binary: